OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The Queue.md

 - [[Does GenAI Obsolete Reading]]?
 - [[How Damocles Threatens GenAI]]
 - [[Will GenAI Survive Capitalism]]? (contains multiple)
-- A Chatbot for My Brain?
-- Instrumenting Ideas
+- Instrumenting Ideas (Animating?)
 - [[On Sensemaking]]
 - [[Brands Are Trapped]]
+- A Chatbot for My Brain?
+- In What Ways Would I Like GenAI to Enhance My Brain?
 - [[Tech Owes You an Apology]]
 - [[Our Cyborg Future]]
 - [[Upkido]]